ptoche/piketty/lectures/Chapter 10/index.md

 ### Introduction

-- Chapter 8 reviews the historical evolution of inequality around the world.
+- Chapter 9 analyzed inequality and distribution at the individual level.

-- Chapter 9 analyzes inequality and distribution at the individual level.
+- Chapter 10 reviews the historical evolution of wealth inequality and the factors behind the historic compression of inequality.

 ---